kvnn/kevinriggen/_Coding/2015-04-08-EmberJsInitialThoughts.md

     * setTimeout and setInterval callbacks
     * postMessage and messageChannel event handlers"

-- If you forget to wrap a non-EMber async callback in Ember.run, it will approximate a beginning and end for you.
+- *autoruns*: If you forget to wrap a non-Ember async callback in Ember.run, it will approximate a beginning and end for you.
 This is suboptimal, so always wrap these things in an Ember.run statement.
 - In *testing mode*, autoruns will not happen and will result in an error.
 This gives you a chance to fix these instances while allowing some slack on production.
 - Also - Ember's tests may give erroneous errors when async application code is ran outside of a run loop